 Discord on the leadership team at a consumer healthcare company negatively affected employee engagement and the quality of their services.
 Plagued by low levels of respect, avoidance of stressful topics, and a culture of keeping secrets, most team members had given up on effective teamwork.
 Their HR partners suggested team development.

-Skeptical that team coaching would make anything better, but with employee engagement and service quality in the balance, the leaders were willing to give it a try.
+Skeptical that team development would make anything better, but with employee engagement and service quality in the balance, the leaders were willing to give it a try.

 The Boda approach

 The team development engagement brought the team together once a month for six months.
 The plan was flexible enough to account for the team’s considerable time constraints, while maintaining the consistency required for sustained development.

 The first step was to have the team evaluate how they were doing, using the Boda Team Assessment.
 Each team member provided qualitative and quantitative data about how the team functioned on 20 dimensions that correlate to team effectiveness, including areas such as productivity, purpose, skills, experience, trust, collaboration, and accountability.
 Open-ended questions provided context for the quantitative data.

 Two Boda coaches shared the report of the results at the first meeting with the team.
 The coaches and team members clarified the team’s current state and set benchmarks to assess the team’s progress.